-The design, the aesthetics, of the camera will not influence the image quality, but it can make you feel better when using it and encourage you to carry the camera whenever you can.
+The design and aesthetics of the camera will not influence the image quality.
+Still, it can make you feel better when using it and encourage you to carry the camera whenever possible.

-There are no differences between SLR and mirrorless today, there are small SLRs and large mirrorless cameras, the features are basically identical, therefore it is a matter of choosing a specific model, it does not matter if it is SLR or mirrorless.
+There are no differences between SLR and mirrorless today; there are small SLRs and large mirrorless cameras.
+The features are identical.
+Therefore it is a matter of choosing a specific model.
+It does not matter if it is SLR or mirrorless.

-With the compact ones there are differences.
-In a compact the optical part is not interchangeable .
-The camera brings an objective and we will be with that objective for a lifetime.
-The advantage of compact is specialization.
+With the compact ones, there are differences.
+In a compact, the optical part is not interchangeable.
+The camera brings an objective, and we will be with that objective for a lifetime.
+The advantage of the compact is specialization.
 There are compacts, for example, very small and light, with good-quality optics.
-Other compacts have specialized in the focal range part (extreme ranges, especially in the telephoto part) for example the superzoom compact.
+Other arrangements have specialized in the focal range part (extreme ranges, especially in the telephoto part), for example, the superzoom compact.

 So if you are looking for a camera that is as small as possible, possibly a mid-range or high-end pocket compact is a good option for you.

-If you are looking for a camera with a very large focal range (a lot of zoom), the superzoom may offer you a good value for money.
+If you are looking for a camera with an extensive focal range (much zoom), the superzoom may offer you good value for money.

 Sensor size affects image quality, especially when lighting conditions are not perfect.
 In general, bigger is better.

 But twice the size doesn’t mean twice the image quality, far from it.
-In fact the differences in the behavior of the sensors will be minimal in normal conditions, and they will only be noticed when we go to extreme situations with low light.
-And in addition, other factors will influence, such as the type of lens that we are using with each camera.
+The differences in the sensors’ behavior will be minimal in normal conditions, and they will only be noticed when we go to extreme situations with low light.
+Other factors will also influence the type of lens that we are using with each camera.

 So the way to look at it would (generally) be that larger sensor cameras will give you a little extra headroom when light situations are bad.

-On the other hand, bigger sensors lead to bigger cameras and bigger (and usually more expensive) lenses.
+On the other hand, bigger sensors lead to bigger cameras and more significant (and usually more expensive) lenses.

-For an amateur photographer, any of the intermediate formats: Micro 4/3 or APS-C, offer more than enough features and I think that you can get the equipment with the best value for money.
+For an amateur photographer, any intermediate formats: Micro 4/3 or APS-C, offer more than enough features, and I think you can get the equipment with the best value for money.

-If you prefer a compact one to minimize size and weight, the 1-inch sensors also offer very good performance.
-Below that size I think we would already be sacrificing a bit of quality.
+If you prefer a compact one to minimize size and weight, the 1-inch sensors also offer excellent performance.
+Below that size, I think we would already be sacrificing a bit of quality.

 All SLR and mirrorless cameras include manual modes.
 The compact ones of medium and high ranges too.

-It is important because in automatic modes it is the camera that decides, based on its internal programming.
+It is essential because, in automatic modes, it is the camera that decides, based on its internal programming.
 But the camera doesn’t know what we want to highlight in a scene or what parameters are most important at that moment from an artistic point of view.

 All SLRs have an optical viewfinder.

-In mirrorless cameras there are those that include a viewfinder (electronic in this case) and there are also those that opt for a size as small as possible and that do not include a viewfinder (or include it as an external device)
+In mirrorless cameras, some include a viewfinder (electronic in this case), and some opt for size as small as possible, and that does not include a viewfinder (or have it as an external device)

-The viewfinder is very useful because it makes our eye have the same field of vision as the camera, isolates us from the environment, helps us frame and allows us to acquire a ‘photographic vision’
+The viewfinder is handy because it makes our eye have the same field of vision as the camera, isolates us from the environment, helps us frame, and allows us to acquire a ‘photographic vision.’